top of page

 • Question for the agent: Do you know how often the sellers have to replace the exterior wood?
 Do they have any issues with termites or wood destroying insects?

-• Question for the agent: How often do they have to clean the gutters?
+• Questions for the agent: Are there gutter guards?
+OR how often do the seller have to clean the gutters?

-• Do you see any sloping concrete as you walk up to the house or gaps in the steps or front porch?
+• Do you see any sloping/cracked concrete as you walk up to the house or gaps in the steps or front porch?
 This could mean possible water intrusion.

 • What is the exterior material of the house?
 Brick, vinyl siding, aluminum siding, wood, stucco?
 Each material has its own pros and cons, and some require more maintenance than others.

 • What does the yard look like?
 Is there a large amount of grass or high maintenance landscaping?
-These are things you need to keep in mind when calculating your monthly expenses.
+Lots of trees means it will be harder for grass to grow.

 • Question for the agent: Who does the lawn/yard maintenance and what is the cost?